TIME TO READ: 4 MINUTES

 Why not?
 A perfect storm of bad circumstances has hit them over the past 18 months.

-• October 2020: A in Japan disrupts their ability to build semiconductors.
+- October 2020: A fire at the AKM plant in Japan disrupts their ability to build semiconductors.

-• Early 2021: block roads, kill power grids, and force businesses to shutter.
+- Early 2021: Winter storms in Texas block roads, kill power grids, and force businesses to shutter.
 Including chipmakers.

-• June 2021: Severe leads to production issues at Taiwan Semiconductor.
+- June 2021: Severe drought in Taiwan leads to production issues at Taiwan Semiconductor.

 Where We Are Now